Huevos Rotos con Chistorra

 Before you start

-Submerge the potato batons in a bowl of cold water for 10 minutes to draw out the surface starch, then drain and dry them completely with paper towels so they don't splatter in the hot oil.
+Submerge the cut potatoes in a bowl of cold water for 10 minutes to draw out the surface starch, which keeps them from sticking together in the pan.
+Drain and dry them completely with paper towels to prevent splattering in the hot oil.

 Ingredients

-- authentic chistorra or soft semi-cured Spanish chorizo1/2 lb
+- chistorra or soft semi-cured Spanish chorizo1/2 lb

 - extra virgin olive oil1 1/2 cup